mikeuf/KnowledgeManager/README.md

 # Knowledge Manager Client
-This is the desktop client that connects to a JAX-WS web application called Knowledge Manager.
+This is the JavaFX desktop client for Knowledge Manager.
+It exchanges SOAP (Simple Object Access Protocol) requests with a JAX-WS web application server.

 ## Table of Contents
 **[How to Run this Program](#how-to-run-this-program)**